SignalK/signalk.github.io/_developers/apis_and_conventions.md

 #### REST/HTTP API: /signalk/v1/api

-The base URL MUST provide a Signal K document that is valid according to the Signal K [schema specification]({{site.baseurl}}specification.html).
+The base URL MUST provide a Signal K document that is valid according to the full Signal K [schema specification]({{site.baseurl}}specification.html).
 The contents SHOULD be all the current values of the data items the server knows.